NotRithik/StableDira/README.md

     *   Comprehensive security audits of the smart contract codebase.

 *   **Phase 2: Cross-Chain Integration and Liquidity Enhancement**
-    *   Implementation of Inter-Blockchain Communication (IBC) to enable Dira's integration with Neutron, Mantra, and potentially other Cosmos-based chains.
+    *   Implementation of Inter-Blockchain Communication (IBC) to enable Dira's integration with Noble, Mantra, and potentially other Cosmos-based chains.
     *   Establishment of liquidity pools for AED/USD stablecoins to facilitate on-chain currency exchange and increase Dira's utility.

 *   **Phase 3: Regional Expansion and Advanced Features**